 Jon is passionate about cooking, magical realism fiction, environmental issues, and theoretical astrophysics.
 He was a frequent contributor to Driftwood Magazine, a folk, world, and roots music blog, and an occasional contributor to The Owl Mag.
 He also built some of the guitar pedals, amps, and guitars used live and on the recordings.

 Joe Scala (bass and vocals) is a singer/songwriter in Baltimore.
-He gigs around town solo and with his wife (under the name Katie and Joe).
-Joe started playing bass with Midway Fair in June 2011 after the departure of Chris Rowe.
+He gigs around town solo and with his wife as the Katie Bowers Band.
+Joe started playing bass with Midway Fair in June 2011.